aaronparker/vcredist/README.md

 ![Visual C++ Redistributables 2005-2017](https://raw.githubusercontent.com/aaronparker/Install-VisualCRedistributables/master/images/2005-2017.PNG "Visual C++ Redistributables 2005-2017")

-## Configuration Manager
+### Configuration Manager
 Support for downloading the Redistributables and creating applications in System Center Configuration Manager is also supported.

-### CreateCMApp
+#### CreateCMApp
-Switch Parameter to create ConfigMgr apps from downloaded redistributables.
+If specified enables automatic creation of Application Containers in Configuration Manager with a single Deployment Type containing the downloaded EXE file.
+The script must be run from a machine with the Configuration Manager console and the ConfigMgr PowerShell module installed.

-### SMSSiteCode
+#### SMSSiteCode
-Specify SMS Site Code for ConfigMgr app creation.
+Specify SMS Site Code for the ConfigMgr app creation.

 Example: Download Visual C++ Redistributables listed in VisualCRedistributables.xml and create ConfigMgr Applications for the selected Site.

     .\Install-VisualCRedistributables.ps1 -Xml ".\VisualCRedistributables.xml" -Path \\server1.contoso.com\Sources\Apps\VSRedist -CreateCMApp -SMSSiteCode S01

+#### Results
-This will look similar to the following in Configuration Manager:
+This will look similar to the following in the Configuration Manager console:

 ![Visual C++ Redistributables in Configuration Manager](https://raw.githubusercontent.com/aaronparker/Install-VisualCRedistributables/master/images/VCredist_ConfigMgr.PNG)